leejooheon/ToyPlayer/README.md

 </div>

 This project is my digital playground where I am learning.

 I'm testing new technologies and ideas here.

 If you like to contribute, that is very appreciated.

 ---

 ## Features
-- play (almost) any song (local, remote, assets)
+- Play (almost) any song (local, remote, assets)
-- android Auto
+- Media3 : MediaLibraryService
-- background playback
+- Background playback
-- cache audio with AES encryption and decrypt and play the file.
+- Cache audio with AES encryption and decrypt and play the file.
-- late init media url when preparing playback.
+- Late init media url when preparing playback.
 (ResolvingDataSource.Resolver)
-- using Media3 - MediaLibraryService
+- Android Auto
-- local playlist management
+- Local playlist management
-- light/dark/dynamic theme
+- Multiple Theme light/dark/dynamic
-- multiple language (eng, kor)
+- Multiple language (Eng, Kor)

 ## Preview
 <p float="left">